 3. CBD Users are generally well educated.
 One survey showed that nearly half of CBD users have a bachelor’s degree or beyond and another one had those numbers even higher.
 Compare that to census data that shows that 33 percent of the US population has a college degree—a much lower number.

 4. Women are more likely than men to use CBD.
-This is not shocking however, since women report using more over the count.
+This is not shocking however, since women report using more over the counter drugs and supplements than men in general.